Frequently Asked Questions about Zambia

 What about healthcare in Zambia?

 Zambia’s public healthcare system is not up to the standards that most Western expats would be used to and should be avoided.
-There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats being evacuated to South Africa or to Europe, where there are far superior healthcare facilities.
+There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats being evacuated to South Africa or another nearby country with far superior healthcare facilities.